rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 ### **The Scripts We Follow Without Realizing**

-Ever walked into a local restaurant, waited to be seated, ordered Dal Makhni, Shahi Paneer without looking at the menu—and barely noticed how automatic it felt?
+Ever walked into a local restaurant, waited to be seated, ordered Dal Makhni, Shahi Paneer without looking at the menu and barely noticed how automatic it felt?

 That’s not just habit.
 That’s what psychologists call a **cognitive script**.

 **Cognitive Script Theory** says we carry mental “scripts” for how common situations play out.

 Like how to greet elders with “Namaste,” or how to stand in line at a temple.
-These scripts are shaped by past experiences and culture—so we can respond quickly without overthinking.
+These scripts are shaped by past experiences and culture, so we can respond quickly without overthinking.

 They’re incredibly helpful.
  But here’s where it gets interesting: **we don’t just have scripts for tasks, we have them for emotions and behavior, too.**